MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantContentTypeReplicationParameters.md

 ### -ReplicateAllContentTypes

-The ReplicateAllContentTypes switch specifies whether all content types should be replicated.
+The ReplicateAllContentTypes parameter specifies whether all content types should be replicated.
 * To allow replication for all content types, use this switch without a value.

 ```yaml